wso2/puppet-apim/wso2am/README.md

 ## Kestore and client-truststore related configs

-This repository inludes custom keystore and clint-truststore in puppet-apim/wso2am/files/configs/repository/resources/security for the initial setup (testing) purpose. (same files are copied into the wso2am_analytics module too) This wso2carbon.jks keystore is created for CN=*.dev.wso2.org, and its self signed certificate is imported into the client-truststore.jks.
+This repository includes custom keystore and clint-truststore in puppet-apim/wso2am/files/configs/repository/resources/security for the initial setup (testing) purpose. (same files are copied into the wso2am_analytics module too) This wso2carbon.jks keystore is created for CN=*.dev.wso2.org, and its self signed certificate is imported into the client-truststore.jks.
 When running puppet agent, these two files replace the existing default wso2carbon.jks and client-truststore.jks files.

 In the production environments, it is recommended to replace these with your own keystores and trust stores with CA signed certificates.
-Also if also you change the hostnames given by-default in these patterns, you have create your own ones.
+Also if also you change the host names given by-default in these patterns, you have create your own ones.
 For more info read [WSO2 Docs on Creating Keystores] (https://docs.wso2.com/display/ADMIN44x/Creating+New+Keystores).

 Following steps can be followed to create new keystore and clint-truststore with self signed certificates.